Zebulon Pike: War of 1812

-Pike was promoted to captain during the southwestern expedition.
-In 1811, Pike fought with the 4th Infantry Regiment at the Battle of Tippecanoe.
+Pike was promoted to the rank of captain during the southwestern expedition.
+In 1811, Pike fought with the 4th Infantry Regiment at the Battle of Tippecanoe under General (and future ninth President) William Henry Harrison.
 He was promoted to colonel of the 15th Infantry Regiment in July 1812.
-Pike's military career also included service as deputy quartermaster-general in New Orleans and inspector general during the War of 1812.
+Pike's military career also included service as deputy quartermaster-general in New Orleans and inspector general during the later part of the War of 1812.

-Pike commanded the advance guard of an American force which was defeated - primarily because of the poor planning and half-hearted effort of his commander, Henry Dearborn - at the first Battle of Lacolle Mills in November 1812.
+Pike commanded the advance guard of an American force which was defeated—primarily because of the poor planning and half-hearted effort of his commander, Henry Dearborn—at the first Battle of Lacolle Mills in November 1812.
 Pike was promoted to brigadier general in March 1813.
 Along with General Jacob Brown, Pike departed from the newly fortified rural military outpost of Sackets Harbor, on the New York shore of Lake Ontario, for what became his last military campaign.
 On this expedition, Pike commanded combat troops in the successful attack on York (now Toronto) on April 27, 1813.
-Pike was killed, along with numerous other American troops, by flying rocks and other debris when the withdrawing British garrison blew up its ammunition magazine as Pike's troops approached Fort York.
+Pike was mortally wounded and died, along with numerous other American troops, by flying rocks and other debris when the withdrawing British garrison blew up its ammunition magazine as Pike's troops approached Fort York.
 His body was brought by ship back to Sackets Harbor, where his remains were buried at the military cemetery.

-Journals
+Confiscated papers

-The Spanish authorities confiscated Pike's journals, which were not recovered by the United States from Mexico until the 20th century.
-Pike wrote an account from memory of his expeditions, which was published in 1810 as The expeditions of Zebulon Montgomery Pike to Headwaters of the Mississippi River, through Louisiana Territory, and in New Spain, during the Years 1805-6-7.
+The Spanish authorities confiscated some of Pike's papers, which were not recovered by the United States from Mexico until the 20th century.
+Pike wrote an account of his expeditions, some of which had to be recreated from memory, which was published in 1810 as The expeditions of Zebulon Montgomery Pike to Headwaters of the Mississippi River, through Louisiana Territory, and in New Spain, during the Years 1805–6–7.
 These journals and maps gave Americans important information about trade opportunities along with the blueprints for the Santa Fe Trail.
 It was popular and was later translated into Dutch, French, and German editions.
 It became popular reading for all American explorers who followed him in the 19th century.

 Pike's capture by the Spanish and travel through the Southwest gave Pike insight into the region.
 For example, he described the politics in Chihuahua, which led to the Mexican independence movement, and described trade conditions in the Spanish territories of New Mexico and Chihuahua.

 In some eastern regions of North America, a tradition or legend pervades often referred to as The Lost City of Palanor or Zebulon's Gift which has been attributed to Pike's journals.
 The myth, said to be derived from a missing portion of Pike's confiscated journals, is usually told in two segments.
 The first sequence involves Pike's unlikely acquisition of a great treasure.
 The second is a description of Pike's discovery of the lost city "Palanor," said to be built by pre-Columbian European settlers, and his decision to hide the treasure there.